Bermuda: Discovery

-Settlement by the English
+Settlement by the British

 For the next century, the island was frequently visited but not settled.
-The English began to focus on the New World, initially settling in Virginia, starting British colonization in North America, establishing a colony at Jamestown, Virginia in 1607.
+The English began to focus on the New World, starting British colonisation in North America by establishing a colony at Jamestown, Virginia in 1607.
 Two years later, a flotilla of seven ships left England with several hundred settlers, food, and supplies to relieve the Jamestown colony.
 However, the flotilla was broken up by a storm and the flagship, the Sea Venture, drove onto Bermuda's reef to prevent her sinking, resulting in the survival of all her passengers and crew.
 The settlers were unwilling to move on, having now heard about the true conditions in Jamestown from the sailors, and made multiple attempts to rebel and stay in Bermuda.
 They argued that they had a right to stay and establish their own government.
-The new settlement became a prison labour camp, and built two ships, the Deliverance, and the Patience.
-Bermuda was now claimed for the English Crown.
+The new settlement became a prison labour camp, and built two ships, the Deliverance and the Patience.

 In 1612, the English began settlement of the archipelago, officially named Virgineola, with arrival of the ship the Plough.
 New London (renamed St. George's Town) was settled that year and designated as the colony's first capital.
-It is the oldest continually inhabited English town in the New World.
+It is the oldest continuously inhabited English town in the New World.
+In 1616 and 1620 acts were passed banning the hunting of certain birds and young sea turtles.
+The archipelago's limited land area and resources led to the Bermuda Assembly passing An Act Agaynst The Killing Of Ouer Young Tortoyses, which may be the earliest conservation law in the New World.